slott56/py-web-tool/test/pyweb_test.rst

-Combined Test Script
+Combined Test Runner
 =====================

-.. test/combined.w
+.. test/runner.w

-The combined test script runs all tests in all test modules.
+This is a small runner that executes all tests in all test modules.
+Instead of test discovery as done by **pytest** and others, this defines a test suite "the hard way" with an explicit list of modules.

 ..  _`84`:
-..  rubric:: test.py (84) =
+..  rubric:: runner.py (84) =
 ..  parsed-literal::
     :class: code